TugbaKes55/MovieSite/README.md

 - This movie website I designed attracts attention with its color transitions and hover feature.
 - It allows switching between movies with the Slider feature I provided using JavaScript.
-- The color of the site can be updated by clicking the button in the profile section.
+- The color of the site can be updated by clicking the icon in the profile section.
 - Semantic Element: This codes are provided easy for the browser and developer to understand.
 - Color Transitions: Color transitions are provided by using CSS and transition properties.
 These transitions add a modern and fluid atmosphere to the site.
 - Font Family: By using the Google Font feature, the fonts have a pleasant appearance.